Cokile/CCTextFieldEffects/README.md

 __Note:__

-- If you run the demo app in the simulator, the animation will get blocked.
+- If you run the demo app in the simulator, the animation may get blocked.
 You should run it in the real iOS device for better test.

 - All the text fields are resigned from first responder by pressing the Return button in the keyboard.